Electroblob77/Wizardry-Wiki/Spells.md

 ### Key to headings

 1. **#** The order of the spells as shown in the creative tab
+1. **Icon** The spell's icon, as shown in its spell book and the spell HUD
 1. **Name** The name of the spell in English
 1. **Tier** The tier that the spell belongs to
 1. **Element** The element that the spell belongs to